 To save time, Simon and his team had already roasted portobello mushrooms, aubergine, courgette and red/yellow peppers in a little olive oil until they had taken a little colour and softened.

 Using a food ring as a guide placed in the centre of the filo, we layered the mushroom, aubergine, pepper and courgette then removed the food ring.
 It’s also possible to add a layer of cheese if you so wish.
 Using a brush we painted a large circle of water onto the filo so that as we gathered it up together it would stick to itself.
 The excess filo was trimmed off for a more aesthetic look.
-Next we lightly brushed the finished parcel with olive oil and then cooked on a baking sheet at 200C for 12-14mins.
+Next, we lightly brushed the finished parcel with olive oil and then cooked it on a baking sheet at 200C for 12-14mins.

 The Winter Vegetable Wellington was served with a drizzle of balsamic reduction and I can assure you it tasted delicious.
 A good food blogger would probably have taken a photo to show you how amazing it looked inside, I am not that blogger, I was too busy eating it but I cannot wait to make it again!

 Angela worked with us to make yummy mince pies, something which I do often make with the children at Christmas time.
 To save time Angela had pre-made our sweet shortcrust pastry so that it had time to chill before we were ready to make our mince pies.

 We were shown how to ‘ridge’ the pastry with the rolling pin prior to rolling out as this would stop the pastry from cracking.
 Using a rolling pin is something that I often struggle with for this exact reason so I was delighted to learn this little trick, especially when it worked.
 I was able to roll out my pastry without so much of a hint of a crack in it.